Asylum-seekers forced to 'Wait in Mexico' will soon be allowed into US, lawmaker confirms

 The Trump administration in March issued a public health emergency and border restrictions, under what is called Title 42, to help stop the spread of coronavirus.
 The restrictions remain in place at least until Feb.
 21.

 “It’s something long overdue.
-A lot of us who have known the people in the encampments and have stayed in touch with them and have seen the conditions they live in have been longing for this for a long time,” said Joshua Rubin of the group Witness at the Border, which came to South Texas last year and protested for several months against the MPP program and on behalf of the thousands of migrants in MPP who were living in a tent encampment in Matamoros, Mexico, just across the Rio Grande and a stone’s throw from the Gateway International Bridge.
+A lot of us who have known the people in the encampments and have stayed in touch with them and have seen the conditions they live in have been longing for this for a long time,” said Joshua Rubin of the group Witness at the Border.
+Rubin, who is from New York, and dozens of members of his organization came to South Texas last year and protested for several months against the MPP program and on behalf of the thousands of migrants in MPP who were living in a tent encampment in Matamoros, Mexico, just across the Rio Grande from Brownsville.

 “I hope this goes quickly and smoothly.
 We’re waiting for details to understand this.
 It’s going to be a great relief to them.
 As far as I know they don’t know,” Rubin said.